molily/molily.de/_posts/2020-11-21-testing-angular.md

 }
 ```

 This is how built-in Structural Directives like `NgIf` and `NgFor` work as well.

 Now it gets more complicated.
 Since we want to paginate the items, we need user controls to turn the pages – in addition to rendering the items.

 Again, a Structural Directive lacks a template. `PaginateDirective` cannot render the “next” and “previous” buttons itself.
 And to remain flexible, it should not render specific markup.
 The Component that uses the Directive should decide how the controls look.

 <aside class="margin-note">Pass another template</aside>

-Therefore we pass the controls as a template to the Directive.
+We solve this by passing the controls as a template to the Directive.
 In particular, we pass a reference to a separate `ng-template`.
 This will be the second template the Directive operates on.

 This is how the controls template could look like: